parvezs27/Datajobsanalysis/README.md

 For the top 8 highest paying remote Data Analyst jobs, after omitting the top two jobs, SQL is a leading skill is a required skill for all 8 roles.

-Generally, a traditional data analyst toolkit comprises of tools such as SQL (to query databases), Python (for advanced analyses) or R (for advanced analyses/statistical analyses), Tableau (for dashboards and visualisations) and Excel.
+Generally, a traditional Data Analyst toolkit comprises of tools such as SQL (to query databases), Python (for advanced analyses) or R (for advanced analyses/statistical analyses), Tableau (for dashboards and visualisations) and Excel.
 Therefore, it makes sense for the top skills to comprise of these skills as they're more traditional and foundational skills.

 ## 3. The most in-demand skills for Data Analysts